 In Memories of the Eichmann Trial, conducted in parallel to his filmed diary ‘Diary‘ (1973-1983), David Perlov turns to this trial 17 years later in Tel Aviv.
 The filmmaker interviews survivors, children of survivors, and young Sabras.
 They all testify about the impact of the trial on their lives, as well as the way in which it transformed the perception of the Shoah and the survivors in Israel.

-Forgotten for thirty years, the film was rediscovered and entirely restored in 2011 by the Yad Vashem Visual Center on the occasion of the 50th anniversary of the Eichmann’s trial.
+Forgotten for thirty years, the film was rediscovered and entirely restored in 2011 by the Yad Vashem Visual Center in cooperation with the Perlov Family on the occasion of the 50th anniversary of the Eichmann’s trial.

 Session in the presence of Yael Perlov (Filmmaker, daughter of the director), and Liat Benhabib (Director of the Yad Vashem Visual Center)

-- Susan Meiselas.
-Mediations at the Antoni Tàpies Foundation, by the artist and Carles Guerra, curator of the exhibition and director of the Foundation.
+- at the Antoni Tàpies Foundation, by the artist and Carles Guerra, curator of the exhibition and director of the Foundation.

 “Susan Meiselas (Baltimore, 1948) is a key figure in the recent history of photojournalism.
 Her coverage of the conflicts in Central America in the seventies and eighties made her a celebrity in the genre, but her work as a whole is far more complex and varied.
 The early impact of Carnival Strippers (1972-75) gave her access to the seminal Magnum agency, while in other works produced at that time she often used photography to observe nearby communities.
 Moreover, as Meiselas often experiences self-critique when practising a type of photojournalism that she mistrusts – due to the impossibility of doing justice to the events and the people involved –, she has always remained faithful to the need to repatriate photography.
 As a result, in all her projects Meiselas sees it as her duty to return the images, in one way or another, to the place where they were taken.”